artificialsolutions/tie-api-example-twilio-ivr/README.md

 In the 'Config Vars' section, add the following:
 * **TENEO_ENGINE_URL:** The engine url

+Optionally, you can also add the following parameters:
+* **LANGUAGE_STT:** Speech to Text language.
+Defaults to en-US if not provided.
+For a list of supported languages, see: [https://www.twilio.com/docs/voice/twiml/gather#languagetags](https://www.twilio.com/docs/voice/twiml/gather#languagetags).
+Note that your Teneo solution should match the chosen language as well.
+* **LANGUAGE_TTS:** Text to Speech language.
+Defaults to en-US if not provided.
+For a list of supported languages, see the [Twilio text-to-speech console](https://www.twilio.com/console/voice/twiml/text-to-speech).
+Note that your Teneo solution should match the chosen language as well.

 Next, follow the Twilio Setup instructions above.
 Make sure that in the step 6 you set the Webhook URL to the url of the Heroku app.